 Working on, and around, electric infrastructure is hazardous, costly, and time consuming.
 The hazards that exist during routine inspections are significantly compounded when the equipment has been damaged or the surrounding terrain has been made more dangerous by natural disasters like storms and wildfires.
-Efforts to conduct facility inspections and maintain ROW vegetation clearances are typically some of the largest ongoing operational costs for co-ops.
-Historically, co-ops primarily conducted inspections and damage assessments visually using personnel, either working from the ground, a bucket truck, or in a manned aircraft.
-Incorporating the use of unmanned aerial systems (UAS) gives co-ops the ability to conduct these same inspections without putting personnel in dangerous proximity to electric infrastructure.
-Additionally, the technology has the potential to provide co-ops with better information than visual inspection on a faster timeline and at a lower cost.
+Efforts to conduct facility inspections and maintain ROW vegetation clearances are typically some of the largest ongoing operational costs for our members.
+Historically, APPA and NRECA members primarily conducted inspections and damage assessments visually using personnel, either working from the ground, a bucket truck, or in a manned aircraft.
+Incorporating the use of unmanned aerial systems (UAS) gives our members the ability to conduct these same inspections without putting personnel in dangerous proximity to electric infrastructure.
+Additionally, the technology has the potential to provide our members with better information than visual inspection on a faster timeline and at a lower cost.

-Co-ops deploy UAS and other technologies for diverse purposes, which may require using specialized and differing equipment.
-For example, co-ops may deploy UAS equipped with LiDAR to assist with vegetation management to detect issues such as encroachments and hazard trees.
-Co-ops can then leverage these data to ensure proper tree trimming and clearance levels around transmission and distribution lines to prevent reliability concerns and mitigate wildfire risks.
+APPA and NRECA members deploy UAS and other technologies for diverse purposes, which may require using specialized and differing equipment.
+For example, our members may deploy UAS equipped with LiDAR to assist with vegetation management to detect issues such as encroachments and hazard trees.
+Our members can then leverage these data to ensure proper tree trimming and clearance levels around transmission and distribution lines to prevent reliability concerns and mitigate wildfire risks.
 Infrared cameras, as another example, may be used to identify equipment failure in early stages and therefore, prevent unscheduled and costly outages.
 These technologies continue to evolve and improve.

-The 2018 Consolidated Appropriations Act recognizes the value of unnamed and other emerging technologies in more efficiently identifying vegetation managing needs; reducing the risk of wildfires; and lowers energy costs for consumers.
-NRECA recommends the agency incorporate provisions in the proposed rule and associated preamble to promote agency understanding and support of these technologies.
+The FY2018 Omnibus recognizes the value of unnamed and other emerging technologies in more efficiently identifying vegetation management needs; reducing the risk of wildfires; and lowering energy costs for consumers.
+The Associations recommend the agency incorporate provisions in the proposed rule and associated preamble to promote agency understanding and support of these technologies.

 Enhance the Use of Categorical Exclusions.

-Environmental reviews and associated documentation requirements under the National Environmental Policy Act (NEPA) often add significant delays, costs, and liability for co-ops awaiting agency decisions on new special use authorizations and renewals or amendments to existing authorizations.
+Environmental reviews and associated documentation requirements under the National Environmental Policy Act (NEPA) often add significant delays, costs, and liability for APPA and NRECA members awaiting agency decisions on new special use authorizations and renewals or amendments to existing authorizations.
 The agency currently has a backlog of more than 5,000 applications in need of environmental analysis and decision, on top of the approximately 3,000 new special use permit applications that are submitted annually for approval.
 Congress directed the agency to identify categories of actions, including those actions carried out under plans and agreements, for which neither an Environmental Impact Statement (EIS) nor Environmental Assessment (EA) under NEPA will be required.